Mookie Betts Player Props: Dodgers vs. Angels

 Angels Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks ninth in MLB.
+- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in MLB.

-- The Angels have a 4.31 team ERA that ranks 17th among all MLB pitching staffs.
+- The Angels have the 18th-ranked team ERA across all MLB pitching staffs (4.39).

-- Angels pitchers combine to surrender 96 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Angels pitchers combine to rank 15th in baseball in home runs given up (101 total, 1.1 per game).

-- Canning gets the start for the Angels, his 14th of the season.
-He is 6-3 with a 4.29 ERA and 71 strikeouts in 71 1/3 innings pitched.
+- Detmers gets the start for the Angels, his 16th of the season.
+He is 2-5 with a 3.72 ERA and 103 strikeouts through 82 1/3 innings pitched.

-- In his last outing on Saturday against the Arizona Diamondbacks, the right-hander tossed six innings, giving up five earned runs while surrendering three hits.
+- His most recent appearance was on Sunday against the Arizona Diamondbacks, when the lefty tossed six innings, surrendering two earned runs while giving up three hits.

-- In 13 games this season, the 27-year-old has an ERA of 4.29, with 9 strikeouts per nine innings.
-Opponents are batting .230 against him.
+- In 15 games this season, the 24-year-old has put up a 3.72 ERA and 11.3 strikeouts per nine innings, while giving up a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.